2006 Holiday Bowl

-The 2006 Pacific Life Holiday Bowl was a college football bowl game played December 28, 2006 in San Diego, California.
+The 2006 Pacific Life Holiday Bowl was a college football bowl game played December 28, 2006, in San Diego, California.
 It was part of the 2006 NCAA Division I FBS football season and one of 32 games in the 2006–07 bowl season.
-It featured the Texas A&M Aggies representing the Big 12 against the California Golden Bears from the Pac-10.
+It featured the Texas A&M Aggies representing the Big 12 against the Pac-10 co-champion California Golden Bears.
 In the Golden Bears' second trip to the Holiday Bowl in three years, they routed the Aggies, 45–10.
 Each conference received $2.2 million for the teams playing.